-The maximum amount you may spend in one week is \$42.00.

-Canteen will be distributed by the Canteen Sergeant on 2nd shift.
+A maximum amount you may spend in one week is \$65.00.
+Canteen will be distributed by the Canteen Sergeant on Wednesday.
+A menu is posted on the bulletin board for your convenience.

-A canteen price list will be provided when you arrive at FCC.
 There will be no substitutions for items.
 If there is a problem when you receive your order, notify the Canteen Sergeant immediately.
-The Canteen Sergeant will notify the vendor and the Business Office to correct the problem.
+The Canteen Sergeant will notify the vendor to correct the problem.